Cancun Adventures is excited to show you how to safely enjoy the refreshing beauty of our local cenotes.

 We would never recommend that you go exploring the Mayan ruins or cenotes on your own.
 Without the knowledge of an expert tour guide, you run the risk of getting lost and of betraying the best health, safety and environmental practices for your surroundings.

-When you sign up for one of our cenotes tours, you will have the opportunity to explore cenotes throughout Tulum – depending on your preference.
+When you sign up for one of our cenotes tours, you will have the opportunity to explore cenotes throughout Riviera Maya – depending on your preference.

 If you’re more into a full wet & fun experience, jump in our Cenotes & Snorkeling Tour and float along on a guided tour in the brisk waters of a unique Mayan Cenote.
 Then, navigate through breathtaking caves and caverns surrounded by the history of stalactites and stalagmites.
 Finally, snorkel through an incredible lagoon brimming with aquatic life in the famous Yal-kú Lagoon in Playa del Carmen.

-Book our Cenotes, Turtles & Beach Club Tour to explore the underground natural pools with crystal-clear waters of one of the region’s most magnificent Mayan cenotes.
+Book our Cenote, Turtles & Beach Club Tour to explore the underground natural pools with crystal-clear waters of one of the region’s most magnificent Mayan cenote.
 Continue at the picturesque beach community of Akumal, where wild sea turtles make their home as well as a huge variety of tropical fish and colorful coral.

-We choose these cenotes because we are familiar with them.
-These cenotes are popular, frequently regulated attractions that, for years, have been deemed safe for swimming.
+We chose this cenote because we are familiar with it.
+The cenote is a popular, frequently regulated attraction that, for years, has been deemed safe for swimming.
 Best of all, we always provide life jackets and snorkeling equipment, so we can mitigate any safety risks as much as possible.